-School will take into account the religious views, beliefs and cultural values of the learner and their family as far as possible when undertaking personal care.
+School will take into account the religious views, beliefs and cultural values of the learner and their family, as well as the learners gender identification and individual physical needs (e.g. periods, catheterisation, stoma care etc) as far as possible in provision of appropriate toileting facilities and when undertaking or supporting required individual personal care.

-School will work with the learner to promote positive self-esteem and body image and independence with self-care as far as is appropriate and practical.
+School will work with all learners to promote positive self-esteem and body image and independence with self-care as far as is appropriate and practical.